redis/redis-doc/docs/reference/protocol-spec.md

 In such cases, the Redis client should return native integer and double values, respectively, providing that these types are supported by the language of its implementation.

-Lastly, positive and negative infinities are encoded as follows:
+Lastly, positive and negative infinities and NaNs are encoded as follows:

     ,inf\r\n
     ,-inf\r\n
+    ,nan\r\n
+    ,-nan\r\n

 <a name="big-number-reply"></a>